slackalaxy/cran2crux/README.md

 ## TODO
 * Code cleanups.
-* Make cran2crux skip making a port if it is already present in `$pwd`.
+* Make cran2crux skip making a port if it is already present in `pwd`.
 * Expand the r4-modules repo and submit to portdb.

 ## Links